worktheclock/replit.github.io/misc/licensing.md

 Our users' privacy is of utmost importance to us.
 Here, you will find information about how your repls are licensed.

-## Public Repls and Classrooms
+## Public Repls and Teams

-Content published to a public repl or a Classroom are automatically published under an MIT license.
+Content published to a public repl or a Team are automatically published under an MIT license.
 The full text of the MIT license reads as follows:

 > Copyright <YEAR> <COPYRIGHT HOLDER> <URL TO REPL>